iantabolt/iantabolt.github.io/resume.markdown

 #### <i class="fab fa-foursquare fa-lg"></i> &nbsp;<a style="color:black" href="https://foursquare.com">Foursquare</a>
 Apr 2017 - Present | New York, NY

-Working on core infrastructure of Foursquare, including build tools (Pants), core Scala libraries like Spindle and Rogue, and codebase automation/deployment components.
-Focused on improving the Scala ecosystem in our massive "monorepo" code base, comprised of millions of lines of Scala over thousands of packages.
+Recently began work on the next generation <a href="https://developer.foursquare.com/">developer API</a>.
+Previously on our infra team focusing on Scala tooling and infrastructure of Foursquare, including our build workflow (Pants), and core Scala libraries like <a href="https://github.com/foursquare/fsqio">Spindle and Rogue</a>.
+I worked to improve the Scala ecosystem in our codebase, which is a monorepo comprised of millions of lines of Scala over thousands of packages.

-Previously contributed to a "big data" ML pipeline built on Hadoop, Scalding, and Spark.
-The pipeline ingested records from first and third party sources, performed distributed clustering/conflation, and output a canonical view of the world's places.
+Previously worked on our venue pipeline built on Hadoop, Scalding, and Spark.
+The pipeline ingested place records from first and third party sources, performed distributed clustering/conflation, and output a canonical view of the world's places.

+Some recent projects:
+ - Upgraded our codebase to Scala 2.12, after dozens of other third party library upgrades to ensure compatibility.
+ - Migrated our Rogue library to use reactive streams instead of callback hell for asynchronous MongoDB access.
+ - Migrated our MongoDB clusters to a cloud-hosted solution, while avoiding data loss or downtime on the application side.
+ - Integrated a Scala formatter into our codebase.
+ - Refactored our Spindle Thrift codegen to significantly cut down on generated code.
+ - Developed an onboarding project to guide new developers through monorepo setup and usage.

 ---